IshitaD11/Spring-Boot-Blog-Application/README.md

 - Code Block: A formatted code snippet demonstrating the solution

 ## Prerequisites
-Make sure you have Java (JDK), Maven, and any database (MySQL or PostgreSQL) installed on your system.
+Make sure you have Java (JDK), Maven, Docker, and any database (MySQL or PostgreSQL) installed on your system.
 Additionally, set up an AWS S3 bucket and a Gmail account for SMTP.